 This is also known to us as vitamin B1.
 Thiamin works with the phosphate in the body to make TPP, also called TDP.
 These function as a coenzyme for the metabolism of carbs and BCAAs.
-Thiamin is soluble in water and it is not readily absorbed into the body. another function for the vitamin is to make ribose.
+Thiamin is soluble in water and it is not readily absorbed into the body.
+Another function of the vitamin is to make ribose.
 We need that for our RNA and DNA.

-Excess intake of thiamin is simply cleared by the kidneys and it is extremely rare to ever see toxicity as a result of excess thiamin.
+The kidneys clear excess intake of thiamin, and it is extremely rare to see toxicity due to excess thiamin.

-Some acute performance enhancements can occur from the intake of mega doses of thiamin for 3 – 5 days before some big competition.
+Some acute performance enhancements can occur from consuming mega doses of thiamin for 3 – 5 days before some big competition.
 But, other than that, it is not recommended much.

 Thiamin in Food and Supplements

-The two forms of thiamin that we take in via supplements are the Thiamin HCl and thiamin mononitrate.
+The two forms of thiamin we take via supplements are Thiamin HCl and thiamin mononitrate.
 Both forms are practically equal for us.

 Dietary sources are yeast, peas, pork, whole grains, organ meats, and then grains and cereals that are enriched and fortified.

 Deficiencies of riboflavin include problems like lips becoming inflamed, cracking skin, reductions in our growth, loss of hair, cataracts occurring, dermatitis, and some behavioral changes.
-It is going to be needed for the use of vitamins like B6 and niacin.
+It will be needed for the use of vitamins like B6 and niacin.

-Mega doses are not recommended and not supported by any research available.
+Mega doses are not recommended and are not supported by any research available.